Planning a holiday is both exciting and stressful. Here are some helpful hacks to make trip planning a little less crazy.

 Get Free Stuff

 - Free Food.
-If you’re traveling with kids, cut costs by eating at places that let kids eat for free.
+If you’re travelling with kids, cut costs by eating at places that let kids eat for free.
 Ask the hotel staff for suggestions.

 - Free Exercise.
 The best way to get your bearings in a new city is to join a free walking tour.
 Meet new friends and gain insights from a local on the best restaurants and local entertainment.